PathPlanning/SuboptimalSIPP/README.md

 # SuboptimalSIPP

 ## Description
-This project contains an implementation of different versions of Safe Interval Path Planning algorithm that can find bounded-suboptimal solutions.
-It was forked from [AA-SIPP(m) project](https://github.com/PathPlanning/AA-SIPP-m/).
-SuboptimallSIPP is mainly focused on planning a bounded-suboptimal plan for a single agent in the environments with dynamic obstacles, but it also supports multi-agent setting.
-Note that there is no theoretical guarantees in terms of solution cost in the latter case.
+This project contains an implementation of different versions of Bounded Sub-ptimal Safe Interval Path Planning algorithm as described in the [ICAPS 2020 paper](https://aaai.org/ojs/index.php/ICAPS/article/view/6674) ([arXiv version](https://arxiv.org/abs/2006.01195)).

-There were implemented three different suboptimal versions of SIPP:
+Technically this project was forked from [AA-SIPP(m) project](https://github.com/PathPlanning/AA-SIPP-m/) and then additional functionality added, i.e. three different suboptimal versions of SIPP were inmplemented:
-* Weighted SIPP with duplicate states (WdSIPP)
+* Weighted SIPP with duplicate states (WSIPPd)
-* Weighted SIPP with re-expansions (WrSIPP)
+* Weighted SIPP with re-expansions (WSIPPr)
 * SIPP with FOCAL list (FocalSIPP)

 Planning is carried out in (x, y, \theta) configuration space.
 Agents' headings, translating and rotating speeds, sizes are taken into account.
 Agents are considered to be open disks of predefined radii.
 Radius of each agent can be specified and can be any positive real number, e.g. some agents can be bigger than the grid cells.
 They can be smaller as well.
 "Open disks" means that when the distance between the agent of radius r_1 and the agent of radius r_2 equals r_1 + r_2 no collision occurs, the distance has to be less than r_1 + r_2 for the collision to occur.

 Agents' valid actions are (i) translate (ii) rotate in place (iii) wait in place.
 Moves' endpoints are tied to the centers of grid cells.
 Moves can be of arbitrary durations, i.e. the durations are not discretized into timesteps, e.g. duration of the translation action is moving speed (set by the user) times the length of the segment agent is traversing.
 Inertial effects are neglected so far, i.e. agents accelerate/decelerate instantaneously.

-Various techniques that enhance the performance of the prioritized planning are supported:
-- Start Safe Intervals (see [link](http://ifaamas.org/Proceedings/aamas2018/pdfs/p2177.pdf));
-- deterministic re-ordering in case of failure (following the heuristic rule described [here](http://ifaamas.org/Proceedings/aamas2018/pdfs/p2177.pdf));
-- random re-ordering in case of failure.

 The instance to be solved (as well as algorithm's options) is supposed to be encoded in XML-file(s) of predefined structure (see __"Input and Output files"__ or [examples](https://github.com/PathPlanning/AA-SIPP-m/tree/master/Instances)) and passed to the solver as command line argument(s).
 The result (paths and some additional information) is output to the (distinct) XML-file as well.